Hsxtech-AliMuzafar/Odoo_Server_Actions/README.md

    - Uses a "Source" category from your selection as a template.
    - Processes in **incremental batches** of 1000 to handle large datasets safely.

+5. **Cancel Draft Vendor Bills**
+   - Bulk cancels selected Vendor Bills that are in the `draft` state.
+   - Filters selection to ensure only draft bills/refunds are processed.
+   - Returns a success notification with the count of cancelled bills.

 ## **Implementation**

 - **Via Odoo Studio**: